boostorg/redis/README.md

 }
 ```

-The example above uses the Asio awaitable `operator ||` to launch
+The example above uses the Asio awaitable `operator ||` to compose
-`connection::async_exec` and `connection::async_run` in parallel and
+`connection::async_exec` and `connection::async_run` in a single
+operation we can `co_await` on.
+It also provides cancelation one of
-to cancel one of the operations when the other completes.
-The role
+the operations when the other completes.
+The role played by these
-played by these functions are
+functions are

 * `connection::async_exec`: Execute commands by queuing the request
   for writing and wait for the response sent back by